sourcefrog/cargo-mutants/DESIGN.md

 `source.rs` -- A source tree and files within it, including visiting each source file to find mutations.

-`textedit.rs` -- A (line, column) addressing within a source file, and edits to the content based on those addresses.
+`span.rs` -- A (line, column) addressing within a source file, a range between two positions, and edits to the content based on those addresses.

 `visit.rs` -- Walk a source file's AST, and guess at likely-legal-but-wrong replacements.
 The interface to the `syn` parser is localized here, and also the